Construction Fundamentals

 This class is 100% online.
 It is important that the student keep up with the class and not fall behind.
 Course modules will be made available to students on Sunday of each week.
 Class work must be completed by the following Sunday.
 Students will not be able to work ahead of the class although reading assignments will be made available in advance and can be found in the Critical Course Information under General Course Information.

-Estimating and Bidding 2
+Estimating & Bidding 2

 Member $550, Non-Member $1,100